vinay1a/test123/bootcamp-fs2.md

   - final_edit.png
   - editor.png

+## 2. Access Restrictions
-## 2. Create a share netweb on disk1 Give ownership to admin.
+* Create a share netweb on disk1 Give ownership to admin.

 * Create two directory in netweb FBD and delhi
 * rahul can do